-Evenly Distributed: William Gibson on tech, money, and access
+William Gibson on tech, money and access

 Science fiction writer William Gibson famously said, "The future is already here.
 It's just not very evenly distributed.”
 This story is part of a series exploring who has access to life-changing technology — and who doesn't.

-To kick off the series, we talked with William Gibson, the author of books including "Neuromancer," "The Peripheral," and the upcoming "Agency," about the collision of technology, money, and access.
+To kick off the series, we talked with William Gibson, the author of books including "Neuromancer," "The Peripheral" and the upcoming "Agency," about the collision of technology, money and access.

 For those who might not be familiar with Gibson, he's the guy who invented the term "cyberspace," and prognosticated the idea of the World Wide Web back in 1984.
 Since then, his books have taken up everything from 3-D printing to completely immersive virtual reality to the insidious effects of branding in social media.
 He's a master of portraying the unintended consequences of technology and also at creating dystopian worlds in which the technology divide is stark and brutal.